Spring Forward festival will take place on 23–25 March 2018 in Sofia, Bulgaria, hosted by our Partner Derida Dance Centre.

 Aerowaves artist profile: Oona Doherty — Hope Hunt and the Ascension into Lazarus

-'Kokoro' is a Japanese word translated as our inner being and embracing the two concepts of mind and heart.
-Luna Cenere takes you on a haunting journey where her naked body becomes a scupture with dislocated grace.
+'Kokoro' is a Japanese word translated as our inner being and embracing the concepts of mind and heart.
+Luna Cenere takes you on a haunting journey where her naked body becomes a sculpture with dislocated grace.
 A modern Melusina caught in the moonshine, Luna will enchant and unsettle you.

 Aerowaves artist profile: Luna Cenere — Kokoro